This medicine is only available on prescription. It comes as tablets.

 Tell a doctor straight away if you have:

-- pale skin, feeling tired, faint or dizzy, purple spots, any sign of bleeding, sore throat and fever - these are signs of blood or bone marrow disorder
+- pale skin, feeling tired, faint or dizzy, purple spots, any sign of bleeding, sore throat and fever - these can be signs of blood or bone marrow disorder

-- weakness, an irregular heartbeat, pins and needles and muscle cramps - these are signs of changes in the sodium and potassium levels in your blood
+- weakness, an irregular heartbeat, pins and needles and muscle cramps - these can be signs of changes in the sodium and potassium levels in your blood

 Serious allergic reaction